kimmo1019/Roundtrip/README.md

 ### Pretrain Models

 We provide various of pretrain models for a quick implementation of Roundtrip.
-First, one needs to download the pretrain models `pre_trained_models.tar.gz` from [zenodo repository](https://zenodo.org/record/3748270#.XpFvgdNKhTY).
+First, one needs to download the pretrain models `pre_trained_models.tar.gz` from [zenodo repository](https://doi.org/10.5281/zenodo.3747144).
 Then uncompress it under `Roundtrip` folder.
 For the above models that use `evaluate.py` for model evaluation.
 One can simply add `--pretrain True` to the end of each command.
 For an example, one can run

 ```python
 python evaluate.py --data mnist --path path --pretrain True
 ```

 This can implement the Beyes posterior probability estimation, which will result in around 98.3% classification accuracy.
-Note that in pretrain evaluation, the `path` parameter can be any fold path like `density_est_YYYYMMDD_HHMMSS_mnist_x_dim=100_y_dim=784_alpha=10.0_beta=10.0`. `path` name is also used for parameter parsing in `evaluate.py`.
+Note that in pretrain evaluation, the `path` parameter can be any fold path like `density_est_YYYYMMDD_HHMMSS_mnist_x_dim=100_y_dim=784_alpha=10.0_beta=10.0`. `path` name is necessary as it is used for parsing parameters in `evaluate.py`.

 ## Contact

 Roundtrip has various downstream applications including unsupervised learning (see our [paper](https://www.biorxiv.org/content/10.1101/2020.08.17.254730v1.abstract) accepted by Nature Machine Intelligence), likelihood-free Bayesian inference and sequential Markov chain Monte Carlo (MCMC).
 Always open to cooperation opportunities.
 If you're interested, do not hesitate to contact me.

-Also Feel free to open an issue in Github or contact `liu-q16@mails.tsinghua.edu.cn` or `liuqiao@stanford.edu` if you have any problem in Roundtrip.
+Also Feel free to open an issue in Github or contact `liuqiao@stanford.edu` if you have any problem in Roundtrip.

 ## License